Software project stakeholder case studyThis guide is continued from stakeholder analysis - power interest matrix.

 Influence lines between stakeholders

 If we now consider how the stakeholders can influence each other we find useful intelligence that can help drive the stakeholder engagement strategy.
 We can do this by adding lines that indicate how certain stakeholders influence other stakeholders.
 The influence lines for the CRM project are shown below.
-You will probably notice that they are specific to the organisation and personalities involved.
+You will probably notice that they are specific to the organization and personalities involved.
 Influence lines can clearly never be drawn between roles or ‘reused’ for other projects - there are so many different factors involved.

 The lines of influence can also identify stakeholders within a particular quadrant that need special attention.
 Legal fall within the high power/low interest square so at a base level the project simply needs to meet their needs.
 However, they influence finance who in turn influence the CIO this means that they have the ear of the most powerful Key Player and could stop or significantly delay the project.
 Legal don't have a political interest so the project manager needs to be proactive in identifying when Legal need to be involved and engaging with them.

-The call centre agents are outsourced so they have little choice in the software procurement or configuration.
+The call center agents are outsourced so they have little choice in the software procurement or configuration.
 Their power and interest is low, but they can influence their managers who can in turn influence the change manager who is a key player.
 Trouble from this influence chain is not likely to impact the project until the software is live, but it could seriously damage the perceptions of project success and ultimately lead to the software being replaced.

 Stakeholder Analysis Resources